2006 North Korean nuclear test: Test site location

 According to initial reports from South Korean government sources, the test was carried out at a mountain in Musadan-ri in Hwadae-kun, near the city of Kilchu, in North Hamgyŏng province on the northeast coast.
 However, later reports from the state National Intelligence Service identified the site as being a place in Sangpyong-ri, about 15 km from the coastal city of Kimchaek and about 50 km west of Musadan-ri.

 The Korea Institute of Geoscience and Mineral Resources reported seismic waves measuring 3.58 on the Richter scale.
 The United States Geological Survey reported that a seismic event occurred at 01:35:28 UTC (10:35:28 am local time, UTC+9) on 9 October 2006, and measured 4.3 on the Richter scale.
 It occurred at the geographic coordinates with a horizontal location uncertainty of ±9.6 km (6.0 miles).
 This is near Mantapsan, 73 km north of Kimchaek, 90 km southwest of Chongjin, 180 km south of Yanji, and 385 km northeast of Pyongyang.

 International reaction

-International condemnation of the tests by governments has been nearly unanimous, including from North Korea's close ally and benefactor, the People's Republic of China.
+International condemnation of the tests by governments has been nearly unanimous, including from North Korea's close ally and benefactor, China.
+China's Ministry of Foreign Affairs issued a statement October 9 calling the test a "flagrant and brazen" violation of international opinion, and adding that China "firmly opposes" North Korea's actions.
+The Ministry also stated "China strongly calls on North Korea to conform to its denuclearisation commitment, stop all the activities that might further de-stabilise the region, and back to the Six Party talks".
 All five veto-wielding permanent members of the United Nations Security Council condemned the nuclear test.
 On October 10, however, South Korean Prime Minister Han Myeong-sook told Parliament that South Korea will not support any United Nations resolution containing military measures against North Korea in retaliation for its nuclear test.